RubyMKE/Ruby101/README.md

 # Text Editors
 If you don't have a favorite text editor, there are many choices.
 Rubyist do tend to use a text editor over an IDE, but we have those available as well.

-* [Sublime Text2](http://www.sublimetext.com/2) - Cross-platform, easy learning curve.
+* [Sublime Text2](http://www.sublimetext.com/2) - Cross-platform (windows/mac/linux) and a tool that makes coding lovely.
 * [Redcar](http://redcareditor.com/) - Written in Ruby, cross-platform.
 * [RubyMine](http://www.jetbrains.com/ruby/) - IDE, cross-platform
 * [Notepad++](http://notepad-plus-plus.org/) - Windows